moguz/seminarPaper/report.md

 Methodology
 ------------
 <img src="methodology.png" width="90%">
 The aim of the paper is to learn a predictor which is capable of inferring the full 3D representation of an object, given a single 2D unannotated image.
-The full 3D representation consists of 3D shape, which is parametrized as deformable mesh, camera pose and texture.
+The full 3D representation consists of 3D shape, which is parameterized as deformable mesh, camera pose and texture.
 In order to achieve this, a 2-stage architecture has been used.
 In the first stage, the input image is fed to an encoder module.
 The encoder is a convolutional neural network (CNN) whose structure is ResNet-18 model followed by a convolutional layer and two fully-connected layers.
 Encoder module takes the input image and represents it in a shared latent space of size 200, which is then used by the modules in the second stage.

 <img src="encoder.png" width="100%">